 We have audited the accompanying financial report, being a special purpose financial report, of Mitsui & Co.
-(Australia) Ltd, which comprises the balance sheet as at 31 March 2013, and the statement of comprehensive income, the statement of cash flows and the statement of changes in equity for the year ended on that date, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration of the consolidated entity comprising the company and the entities it controlled at the year's end or from time to time during the financial year as set out on pages 10 to 37.
+(Australia) Ltd, which comprises the statement of financial position as at 31 March 2014, the statement of profit or loss and other comprehensive income, the statement of cash flows and the statement of changes in equity for the year ended on that date, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration as set out on pages 9 to 37.